Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Introduction

 \subsection{Related work}

-The optimization literature often focuses on building extensions with desirable optimization properties, particularly convexity and concavity \cite{crama1993concave,murota1998discrete,tawarmalani2002convex}.
-A classical approach to extending a discrete set function $f:\{0,1\}^n\to \mathbb R$ is by computing the convex closure, i.e., the point-wise supremum over linear functions that lower bound $f$ \cite{falk1976successive,tawarmalani2002convex}.
+\textbf{Extensions and optimization.} The optimization literature often focuses on building extensions with desirable optimization properties, particularly convexity and concavity \cite{crama1993concave,murota1998discrete,tawarmalani2002convex}.
+A classical approach to extending a discrete set function $f:\{0,1\}^n\to \mathbb R$ is by computing the convex closure, which is the point-wise supremum over linear functions that lower bound $f$ \cite{falk1976successive,tawarmalani2002convex}.A detailed comparison with this approach and ours is made in App.\ \ref{app:convex_closure}.
 A prominent example of successful application of these methods to combinatorial optimization is submodular functions.
 The convex closure for a submodular function is identical to the Lov\'asz extension \cite{lovasz1983submodular}, also known as the Choquet integral in decision theory \cite{choquet1954theory}, which leads to polynomial-time algorithms for submodular minimization \cite{grotschel1981ellipsoid}.
-A series of works \cite{calinescu2011maximizing,vondrak2008optimal}, introduced and studied multilinear extension of submodular functions which results in approximation algorithms for certain constrained submodular maximization problems.
+A series of works \cite{calinescu2011maximizing, vondrak2008optimal}, introduced and studied multilinear extension of submodular functions which results in approximation algorithms for certain constrained submodular maximization problems.
 See \cite{bach2019submodular} for further details on extensions of submodular functions.
 Convex extensions have been applied to a broader class of set functions beyond submodular ones \cite{el2020optimal}, as well as to combinatorial penalties with structured sparsity \cite{el2018combinatorial,obozinski2012convex}.